inversepolarity/spill/readme.md

 ### features

 - runs locally or provide an external host (http only, via ssh)
+- https supported but needs certs installed on external host
 - fully transient solution, no data is stored anywhere
 - unicode supported
 - ... more to come (image support, basic frontend for viewing clips etc.)